everlasterVR/everlastervr.github.io/_includes/naturalis/v1_1/auto_upgrading.md

 Add to a Person atom which has an existing older Naturalis instance.

-The script automatically removes the current Naturalis instance, adds Naturalis.dll from the var package the script is loaded from, and auto-applies the old instance's plugin parameters.
+The script automatically removes the current Naturalis instance, adds Naturalis.cslist from the var package the script is loaded from, and auto-applies the old instance's plugin parameters.

 This process preserves any triggers in the scene targeting Naturalis.